 What Is Knob And Tube Wiring?

 Knob and tube wiring refers to the first generation of electrical wiring.
-It was installed in homes between 1900-1950.
+It was installed in homes between 1900 and 1950.
 While it was once considered cutting-edge technology, knob and tube systems are largely considered risky, and having this type of wiring may make your home non-insurable.

 Is It Safe?